-If temporary ground anchors under Council land are proposed, a separate application, including payment of fees, must be made to Council under Section 138 of the Roads Act 1993.
-Application forms and Council's "Rock Anchor Policy" are available from Councils web-site http://www.woollahra.nsw.gov.au.
+If temporary ground anchors under Council land are proposed, a separate application, including payment of fees, must be made to Council under section 138 of the Roads Act 1993.
+Application forms and Council's "Rock Anchor Policy" are available from Council's website.
 Approval may be granted subject to conditions of consent.
 Four weeks should be allowed for assessment.

-- Note: To ensure that this work is completed to Council's satisfaction, this consent by separate condition, may impose one or more Infrastructure Works Bonds. - Note: Road has the same meaning as in the Roads Act 1993. - Note: Clause 20 of the Roads (General) Regulation 2000 prohibits excavation in the vicinity of roads as follows: "Excavations adjacent to road - A person must not excavate land in the vicinity of a road if the excavation is capable of causing damage to the road (such as by way of subsidence) or to any work or structure on the road."
+Note: To ensure that this work is completed to Council's satisfaction, this consent by separate condition, may impose one or more Infrastructure Works Bonds.

+Note: Road has the same meaning as in the Roads Act 1993.

+Note: Clause 20 of the Roads (General) Regulation 2000 prohibits excavation in the vicinity of roads as follows: "Excavations adjacent to road - A person must not excavate land in the vicinity of a road if the excavation is capable of causing damage to the road (such as by way of subsidence) or to any work or structure on the road."
 Separate approval is required under the Roads Act 1993 for any underpinning, shoring, soil anchoring (temporary)) or the like within or under any road.
 Council will not give approval to permanent underpinning, shoring, soil anchoring within or under any road.
-Standard Condition: C41